 The Fascinating History of Perfume

-The history of perfume usage goes back thousands of years.
-The exact origins of perfume-making are debatable, but examples of fragrances have been discovered in ancient Egypt, the Roman Empire, Mesopotamia and the Persian Empire.
+Perfume usage goes back thousands of years, as examples of fragrances have been discovered in ancient Egypt, the Roman Empire, Mesopotamia and the Persian Empire.
+Perfumes were used for hygiene and cleanliness, as well as ceremonially and as a symbol of nobility.

 Perfume History Around the World